 - 1. AHCS's staff will meet or exceed qualifications required by state law and federal Title II Highly Qualified Teacher requirements.
-Administrative and instructional staff will be certified teachers or have alternate certification or provisional certification as provided in Idaho Code § 33-5206(4).
-If instructional aides are working in a Federal Program area, they must be highly qualified as evidenced in part by having an Associate's degree or passing the Praxis. - 2.
-All individuals to be employed by AHCS will possess the personal characteristics, knowledge base, and successful experiences necessary for meeting the requirements of this Charter. - 3.
+Administrative and instructional staff will be certified teachers or have alternate certification or provisional certification as provided in Idaho Code § 33-5206(4). - 2.
+All individuals to be employed by AHCS will possess the personal characteristics, knowledge base, and successful experiences necessary for meeting the requirements of this charter. - 3.
 The school will employ as many teachers as course loads demand and as qualified applicants are available.
 All staffing decisions will be made with the needs of the students being the highest priority. - 4.
-Student/teacher ratios will be recommended by the Administrator and subject to Board approval and will reflect the target caps as outlined in the Charter document.
+Student/teacher ratios will be recommended by the Administrator and subject to Board approval and will reflect the target caps as outlined in the charter document.
 Student/teachers ratios established may require the Board to hire additional staff to ensure adequate services or dismiss staff members to ensure fiscal responsibility. - 5.
 An experienced Clerk of the Board will be hired to be responsible for payroll, data entry, and records management.